yeahiwon/MyFirstPage/README.md

 ## Myself
 *Yewon Kim* / ☎ *iaintcray@gmail.com*

-> Seoul Institute of the Arts
-> Major of Digital Art_Interactive Art
+> Seoul Institute of the Arts / Major of Digital Art